con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The great progenitor of all the buddhas,
 The buddhas' eminent and foremost son,
-Arising from the world that is insight,
+Arising from the world of true insight,
 The sourceless, Dharma source, existence ending, (60)

 Comprised of vajras, wholly firm and dense,
 The newborn sovereign ruler of the world,
-Emerging from the sky, the self arisen,
+Emerging from the sky, the self-arisen,
 A massive blaze of knowledge and insight, (61)